mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 ## Message content

 Next, enter your message using the Subject and Body fields.
 Links will be rendered as clickable when the message is sent.
-Markdown is supported for advanced formatting, such as embedding a link within a word.
+Markdown is supported for advanced formatting, such as creating links.

 ## Choose recipients